7 Ways to Convince a “Cruise Hater” to Take a Cruise

 “I don’t want to be herded around like cattle.”

 Cruise ships are big.
 Real big.
-Some of the largest can hold 6,000 passengers, while it’s common for most ships to hold around 3,000-4,000 passengers.
+Some of the largest can hold nearly 8,000 passengers, while it’s common for most ships to hold around 3,000-4,000 passengers.
 No matter how you slice it, that sounds like a lot for any single ship.

 “I don’t have a passport.”

-It’s still a good idea to get a passport anyway, but not having one is no excuse not to take a cruise.
+It’s still a good idea to get a passport anyway as it’s the easiest way to travel internationally.
+Not having one, however, is no excuse not to take a cruise.

-There’s no arguing that some part of Mexico (and other countries popular with cruises) have their dangers.
-However, the headlines may overblow how bad things are.
-Tourist areas like Cozumel and Cancun are the lifeblood of tourist dollars to Mexico.
-The government goes to great lengths to ensure that things are safe for tourists and cruise lines.
+However, the headlines may overblow how bad things are — especially when traveling on a cruise.
+Cruises are a lifeblood of tourist dollars to spots with ports.
+That means the government goes to great lengths to ensure that things are safe for tourists and cruise lines.

 “I don’t like being on a schedule.”

 If you’ve taken a cruise, you know that one of the biggest misconceptions is that you’re always on a schedule.
-In reality, there’s only one timeline to meet — be back on the ship when you’re told.
+In reality, there’s only one timeline to meet — be back on the ship by the all aboard time when going out into port.
 Everything else you do is completely up to you.

 Sure, things are scheduled throughout the day, but you don’t have to go to them.
 If you want to spend all day at the pool, you can do that.
 If you want to eat at 10 o’clock at night, you can find plenty to eat.
 If you want to just hang out on your balcony sipping margaritas, then by all means enjoy your vacation.